 - Turn Voice Roaming on or off (CDMA): Turn Voice Roaming off to avoid charges from using other carrier's networks.
 When your carrier's network isn't available, iPhone won't have cellular (data or voice) service.

 - Set when cellular data is used for apps and services.
 Go to Settings > Cellular, then turn cellular data on or off for any app that can use cellular data.
 If a setting is off, iPhone will use only Wi-Fi for that service.
-The iTunes settings includes both iTunes Match and automatic downloads from the iTunes Store and the App Store.
+The iTunes settings include both iTunes Match and automatic downloads from the iTunes Store and the App Store.

-Understanding and adjusting data usage
+Adjust and view data usage

 You can also enable or disable cellular data for certain iOS apps and features from this setting.